Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Lots of backpacking protein choices for you:

-• Canned sardines or anchovies (also give you a salt hit to replace electrolytes): shovel them in with crackers or your (clean) fingers, oil and all
+• Sardines or anchovies (also give you a salt hit to replace electrolytes): shovel them in with crackers or your (clean) fingers, oil and all

 • Canned mussels for your muscles!

-• Foil pouches of tuna (opt for oil packed, for the extra calories and satisfying fats)
+• Foil pouches of tuna with the fixings (opt for oil packed, for the extra calories and satisfying fats if you're worried about energy levels)

 • Foil pouches of chicken meat to add to stews or soups